apache/mina-sshd/README.md

 * `no-more-sessions@*` - As described in [OpenSSH protocol section 2.2](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL).
-In this context, the code consults the `ServerFactoryManagder.MAX_CONCURRENT_SESSIONS` server-side configuration property in order to decide whether to accept a successfully authentication session.
+In this context, the code consults the `ServerFactoryManagder.MAX_CONCURRENT_SESSIONS` server-side configuration property in order to decide whether to accept a successfully authenticated session.

 # Extension modules